This page contains affiliate links. When you purchase through the links provided, we may earn a commission.

 A complete guide to the World Cup 2026 for Arab fans: Tickets, group information and North America venues

-Which Arab teams qualified for the 2026 World Cup?
+Which Arab teams qualified for the round of 32 in the 2026 World Cup?

 Eight nations have officially secured their spots, marking the highest representation from the Arab world in FIFA history:

 Fans planning their itinerary should note the massive distances between host cities.
-Here is the full schedule for Arab teams:
+Here is the full schedule for Arab teams in the round of 32:

 Date